Skip to main content

 Overview

-Congenital adrenal hyperplasia (CAH) is an autosomal recessive condition caused by single gene anomalies in the enzymes involved in cortisol biosynthesis, most commonly 21-hydroxylase.
+Congenital adrenal hyperplasia (CAH) is an autosomal recessive condition caused by single gene defects in the enzymes involved in cortisol biosynthesis, most commonly 21-hydroxylase.
 This can lead to an inability of the body to cope with physiological stress and lead to virilisation.

 Clinical features